it-economics/itea-be/kata-instructions.md

 7. Create a new dashboard to get a visualization for the itea application metrics and watch the application running (HINT: community has provided a lot of ready to use dashboard configs you can import https://grafana.com/grafana/dashboards/)
 8. **Discuss with the group:**
    - Compared to just using actuator, what possibilities does a monitoring/visualization system give you to monitor your application?

 ### Exercise 5

 Actuator and logging
+Spring actuator also provide the possibility to expose logfiles via an endpoint

+1. **Discuss with the group:**
+   - Why can it be a security problem?
+   - What can you do to add safety?
+2. Activate the log output in Spring Actuator.
+   You will need to consult the documentation https://docs.spring.io/spring-boot/reference/actuator/index.html
+3. Can you configure prometheus to also scrape the logs?
+4. **Discuss with the group:**
+   - Do you know any other possibilities to aggregate logs with a centralized system?

 ### Conclusion

+By using application monitoring, you get a deeper understanding of their applications' behavior and optimize them for better performance, scalability, and security.